Harrison School District (Arkansas): Harrison Senior High School

 Harrison Senior High School serves ninth through twelfth grades throughout the Harrison School District.
-Based on the 2009-2010 academic year, the total enrollment in the school was 598 and total full-time teachers was 48.40, with a teacher/student ratio of 12.36.
+Based on the 2009–2010 academic year, the total enrollment in the school was 598 and total full-time teachers was 48.40, with a teacher/student ratio of 12.36.

 Harrison Middle School

 Harrison Middle School serves fifth, sixth, seventh, and eighth grades throughout the Harrison School District.
-Based on the 2009-2010 academic year, the total enrollment in the school was 425 and total full-time teachers was 24.70, with a teacher/student ratio of 17.21.
+Based on the 2009–2010 academic year, the total enrollment in the school was 425 and total full-time teachers was 24.70, with a teacher/student ratio of 17.21.
 The Harrison Middle School was dedicated in February, 2005.

-Eagle Heights Elementary School

-Eagle Heights Elementary School offers preschool through fourth grade.
-Based on the 2009-2010 academic year, the total enrollment in the school was 188 and total full-time teachers was 19.20, with a teacher/student ratio of 9.79.

 Forest Heights Elementary School

 Forest Heights Elementary School offers kindergarten through fourth grade.
-Based on the 2009-2010 academic year, the total enrollment in the school was 366 and total full-time teachers was 21.90, with a teacher/student ratio of 16.71.
+Based on the 2009–2010 academic year, the total enrollment in the school was 366 and total full-time teachers was 21.90, with a teacher/student ratio of 16.71.
 In mid-2011, an addition was completed at Forest Heights Elementary School as part of a $5 million facilities project which included other elementary schools in the district.

 In 2011, the school was nationally recognized with the top honor by the U.S. Department of Education (ED) as a National Blue Ribbon School.

 Skyline Heights Elementary School

 Skyline Heights Elementary School offers kindergarten through fourth grade.
-Based on the 2009-2010 academic year, the total enrollment in the school was 415 and total full-time teachers was 25.60, with a teacher/student ratio of 16.21.
+Based on the 2009–2010 academic year, the total enrollment in the school was 415 and total full-time teachers was 25.60, with a teacher/student ratio of 16.21.

-Woodland Heights Elementary School

-Woodland Heights Elementary School offers kindergarten through fourth grade.
-Based on the 2009-2010 academic year, the total enrollment in the school was 133 and total full-time teachers was 11.80, with a teacher/student ratio of 11.27.

-Board of Education
+Board of education

 The Harrison School District Board of Education is composed of seven elected members.
 Elections are staggered.
 Regular meetings are held monthly.
 Parents and other members of the public may listen but may not speak or ask any questions during Harrison School Board of Education meetings.